Ilawy/iti-c-labs/readme.md

+# NOTE
+`c_menu` includes the latest menu project along with the `stdm` library, which implements some of the builtin functions in c
 # ITI C Labs

 *This repo includes the source for my labs submissions of C course, intake 45 OSAD track.*